 World Cup for Portugal: Congratulations to Portugal who finished bottom of next year’s Rugby World Cup after a late 16-16 draw with USA in Dubai.
 Samuel Marques’ penalty meant they entered the top tournament by a points difference, while Os Lobos was rewarded for being placed in the same pool as Australia, Wales, Fiji and Georgia.
 The full-time scenes were amazing to watch as now all roads lead to France for Portugal.
 However, one has sympathy for the USA as it is a cruel way to miss the event.

-World Rugby Awards Winners: Ireland’s Josh van der Flier in the back row and New Zealand’s Ruahei Demant were the big winners at Sunday’s star-studded world governing body awards ceremony in Monaco as they scooped the Men’s and Women’s Player of the Year awards.
+World Rugby Awards Winners: Josh Van der Flier of Ireland in the back row and Ruahei Demant of New Zealand were the big winners at Sunday’s star-studded world governing body awards ceremony in Monaco as they scooped the Men’s and Women’s Player of the Year awards.
 Van der Flier was rewarded for his outstanding form which helped his country to their historic series win over the All Blacks in New Zealand, while Demant spearheaded the Black Ferns’ triumphant World Cup campaign recently played out on home soil.
-Among the other award winners were New Zealand rugby director Wayne Smith, who was named Coach of the Year, Italy full-back Ange Capuozzo and Black Ferns winger Ruby Tui, who each won the Breakthrough Men’s and Women’s Player of the Year awards .
+Among the other winners were New Zealand rugby director Wayne Smith, who was named Coach of the Year, Italy full-back Ange Capuozzo and Black Ferns winger Ruby Tui, who won the Men’s and Women’s Breakthrough Player of the Year awards respectively walked away .

 Shocking defeat for Wales: After this latest setback for the team, the knives are certainly out in Wales.
 A home defeat to Italy in the Six Nations was seen as the low point of 2022, but Georgia had other ideas as they celebrated a historic win at Principality Stadium on Saturday.
 This result will see questions asked from top to bottom of the Welsh game as their descent down the World Rugby Rankings continues.
 At least they have a chance to save their year against Australia on Saturday.
-Another loss with a bad performance and we could possibly see a big loss of coaching ahead of the World Cup.
+But another loss and a poor performance, and could we possibly see a big loss in coaching ahead of the World Cup?
 This tweet below will make difficult reading for Wales fans.

 Shocking game in Dublin: It wasn’t pretty, far from it.
 Many had expected a vibrant gathering to round off a busy day of the Fall Nations series, but what followed was far from that.
 The score was 3-0 after 54 minutes and 3-3 after 65 minutes before the game in finally came to life in the closing stages.
 Ireland head coach Andy Farrell admits his side are “busy” ahead of the World Cup as the world no. 1 hasn’t really fired this autumn.
 Australia meanwhile, despite improvements on this tour, can’t hide from their results.